 If you want to teach about this stuff, don’t just show people a website – that’s kinda boring!
 Check out my very popular RSE resources at bishtraining.com

 Justin Hancock has been a trained sex and relationships educator since 1999.
 In that time he’s taught and given advice about sex and relationships with thousands of young people in person and millions online.
+He’s a member of the World Association for Sexual Health.
 Find out more about Justin hereBecome a Patron!